Knight Foundation (Philip H. Knight Charitable Foundation)

 • The foundation operates through pre-existing relationships and trustee discretion only.
 All major grants stem from personal connections between the Knights and institutional leadership.

-• If your organization has no existing connection to the Knight family, Nike, the University of Oregon, or Stanford University, securing funding is extremely unlikely.
+• If your organisation has no existing connection to the Knight family, Nike, the University of Oregon, or Stanford University, securing funding is extremely unlikely.

-• The foundation favors transformational gifts over programmatic grants.
+• The foundation favours transformational gifts over programmatic grants.
 Recent giving shows a preference for gifts that enable major institutional initiatives rather than supporting ongoing operations.

-• Oregon-based organizations, particularly in healthcare and education, represent the foundation's geographic sweet spot, though national organizations with clear strategic alignment have also received support.
+• Oregon-based organisations, particularly in healthcare and education, represent the foundation's geographic sweet spot, though national organisations with clear strategic alignment have also received support.

 • This is a family foundation in the truest sense: All decision-making rests with Phil Knight, Penny Knight, and their son Travis Knight, making it one of the most privately operated major foundations in the United States.